Hunters, who had been redesigned in Cataclysm, did not receive nearly as much tweaking as some of the other classes.

 For a truly invaluable resource on Hunter Pets, it is best to refer to

-As the general consensus is that Beast Mastery is the highest DPS in 5.2, the rest of this Hunter guide will be built around that spec.
+As the general consensus is that Beast Mastery is the highest DPS, the rest of this Hunter guide will be built around that spec.

 At level 15, 30, 45, 60 , 75 and 90 the player can allocate Talent points.
 Each of these ranks has three choices, but some are more beneficial than others are.